HuantWang/SUPERSONIC/AE.md

 ## ★ Main Results

-The main results of our work are presented in Figures 3-6 in the submitted paper, which compare the SuperSonic-tuned RL client against alternative search techniques on each of the four case studies.
+The main results of our work are presented in Figures 3-6 in the submitted paper, which compares the SuperSonic-tuned RL client against alternative search techniques on each of the four case studies.

 ## ★ Docker Image